Catalyst is designed around 8 units which are delivered through a blended model including immersion trips, intensives and hubs.

 This unit will enable students to articulate a theology of vocation as they engage with a range of biblical, theological and contextual resources.
 Students will also reflect upon experiential contexts in a posture of exploration, experiment and discernment regarding future purposeful vocation.
 Experiential contexts may include: work experience in fields of interest, areas of perceived passion / giftedness, volunteering to meet a community need.
 Key theological and formational issues will be explored e.g. discerning vocation, identity and character, ethics and work, spiritual health and resilience; deep listening in a noisy world; purpose and sustainability.

 This unit seeks to explore the core doctrines of the Christian faith.
 The focus is on exploring theological themes in relation to contemporary culture and with an emphasis on “doing theology” in relation to practice.

 This unit is an introduction to the Hebrew Bible, with a particular focus on reading through a broad theme of justice.
 The unit will explore the relationship between justice and other theological themes such as righteousness, peace, liberation, law and inclusion.

-This unit explores the art and challenges of Christian ministry and mission in the globalised twenty-first century, through a supervised field trip.
-This will include examining critical issues such as contextualisation and incarnation, cross-cultural communication, wholistic mission and justice through a combination of readings and reflection on the field trip.
+This unit explores the art and challenges of Christian ministry and mission in the Australian context through a local supervised field trip.
+This will include examining critical issues such as contextualisation and incarnation, cross-cultural communication, wholistic mission and justice.

 This unit will investigate the connection between Biblical interpretation and social transformation.
 Contextual approaches to Scripture will be explored, with attention given to issues related to political, cultural and environmental spheres of life.